 When it comes to claiming compensation for historical abuse, there are a number of potential challenges that survivors may face.
 These challenges can arise from a range of factors, including legal, practical, and emotional considerations.

 Another potential challenge is the availability of compensation.
-While compensation schemes do exist in some jurisdictions, survivors may find that they are not eligible for compensation or that the compensation available is insufficient to meet their needs.
+While compensation schemes exist in some jurisdictions, survivors may find they are not eligible for compensation or that the available compensation is insufficient to meet their needs.
 In addition, survivors may face long waiting periods or bureaucratic hurdles when applying for compensation, which can be frustrating and discouraging.

 Key Takeaways